-Annex XVIII Reserved Powers of Governing Body
+Annex XVIII Reserved Powers of the Board of Trustees

 1. To agree proposed changes to the School’s Charter and Articles.

 2. To approve Standing Orders and their Annexes.